johandahlberg/piper/README.md

 Prerequisites and installation
 ==============================

 Piper has been tested on the Java(TM) SE Runtime Environment (build 1.7.0_25) on the [UPPMAX](http://www.uppmax.uu.se) cluster Milou.
 It might run in other environments, but this is untested.
 Besides the JVM, Piper depends on [Maven (version 3+)](http://maven.apache.org/) for building (the GATK), [Make](http://www.gnu.org/software/make/) to install and [git](http://git-scm.com/) to checkout the source.
-To install piper, make sure that these programs are in you path, and then clone this repository and run the setup script:
+To install piper, make sure that these programs are in you path and then clone this repository and run the setup script:

     git clone https://github.com/Molmed/piper.git
     cd piper
     ./setup.sh <path to install Piper to.
 Default is: $HOME/Bin/Piper>
     # Add Piper to your PATH - note you might have to add this to your
-    # .bashrc to make sure it stays on the path after you log out.
+    # .bashrc to make sure it stays in the path after you log out.
     export PATH=$PATH:<path to install Piper bin directory>

 As Piper acts as a wrapper for several standard bioinformatics programs, it requires that these are installed.
 At this point it requires that the following programs are installed (depending somewhat on the application):